camilomcatasus/zola_blog/content/projects/2024-12-02-multiplayer-pong.md

 getting all of its information from one websocket connection and has no way to differentiate peers otherwise.
 Also, the host broadcasts all of their messages because of the way the relay works, so all of our messages cannot give information that will let one player impersonate another.
 After a connection is made a peer sends a new connection message with two unique identifiers.
 The first identifier is used to inform the peer that the connection message was accepted, the second identifier is what the peer will use to identify all their messages.
-Could I have done something more complicated like Diffie Helman?
+Could I have done something more complicated like Diffie-Hellman?
 Probably, I just figured this was easier and good enough.

 ### 4. Updating Positions
 Now comes the hard part.
 Updating the positions of people who will be seeing those updates moments after they occur.
 The server will see the clients movement milliseconds after the client sends input,